cms-opendata-analyses/HiggsExample20112012/README.md

         up the result.

 - merge all the files from different index files of a dataset by using ROOT tools .
-For example the `hadd` command allows you to merge root files and move all files into a single directory.
+For example the `hadd` command allows you to merge root files.
+If you move all files into a single directory and use the same naming convention as in `datafiles` it should only be a straightforward modification of the path at the start of the Level 2 macros that would allow you to run.
 - You can then repeat the Level 2 part of this exercise, using your own ROOT output files instead of the predefined ones